fumoboy007/ModernAppKit/README.md

 # ModernAppKit
 An assortment of enhancements to AppKit to support modern app development.
 Addresses deficiencies in Auto Layout support, layer-backed views, and shadows.

-Written in Swift 4.
-Tested on macOS 10.12.
+Requires at least Swift 4.1.
+Tested on macOS 10.13.
 MIT license.

 ## AutoLayoutTextView
 An `NSTextView` subclass that implements `intrinsicContentSize` so that the text view can participate in layout outside of a scroll view.